Shunlauk/Cron_service/If_you_want_to_automate_your_file.md

 ## Redirecting Output to a Log File

-If you want to keep a log of your script's output:
+If you want to keep a log of your script's output, this works the same way for every language:

 ```cron
 0 8 * * * /usr/bin/python3 /home/username/projects/my_script.py >> /home/username/logs/script.log 2>&1